macrobert-com/StronglyTypedIds/README.md

 - Domain Constraints: Strongly Typed IDs can enforce domain constraints.
 For example, if an ID should always be positive, that can be enforced in the type itself.

-- Encapsulation: You can change the ID's internal representation without affecting the rest of the code3.
+- Encapsulation: You can change the ID's internal representation without affecting the rest of the code.

 The use of Strongly Typed IDs aligns well with the principles of Domain-Driven Design, where creating a rich, type-safe model of the domain is a key goal.